Government-run textile certification label The Green Button

 What is special about the Green Button?

-The Green Button is the first government-run label to lay down requirements which must be met by both the product (T-shirts, bedding) and the company.
-A product needs to fulfil 26 minimum social and environmental standards.
+The Green Button is the first government-run label to lay down requirements to be met by the product (for example T-shirts or bedding) and by the company.
+A product needs to fulfil 26 social and environmental criteria.

 These cover everything from upholding labour rights to testing for chemical residues.